-A 401(k) plan is is a type of defined-contribution plan offered by most employers.
+A 401(k) plan is a type of defined-contribution plan offered by most employers.
 This retirement plan allows you to put away money for the future, while allowing for many tax benefits.
-401(k) plans can either be traditional or Roth.
+A 401(k) plan may be offered by employers, or individuals who are self-employed may open a Solo 401(k) plan.
+Additionally, a 401(k) plan can be traditional or a Roth.
 The major difference is when taxes are paid.
 Further, your employer might offer a matching bonus that increases the funds in the plan.
 The 401(k) is probably the most well-known type of retirement plan and is generally the first plan that people will contribute to.

 Contributing to a 401(k) Plan